AlvajoyAsante/Aerius/README.md

 - Update `ROBOFLOW_MODEL_ID` in `core/cracks_api.py` with your crack detection model ID from Roboflow

 **Puddle Model** (optional):
-- Update `PUDDLE_ROBOFLOW_MODEL_ID` in `core/puddle_api.py` with your puddle detection model ID
+- Update `PUDDLE_ROBOFLOW_MODEL_ID` in `core/puddle_api.py` with your water damage detection model ID
-- If not configured, the app will fall back to local OpenCV-based puddle detection
+- If not configured, the app will fall back to local OpenCV-based water damage detection

 ### Run the App